JMSafadi/hospital-appointment-scheduler-backend/readme.md

 ### 1. Endpoint `api/patients`:
 #### `GET` - `api/patients`
 Retrieves a list with all patients.
-- Status code 200 and get all patients
+- Status code 200 and all patients records.
+- Status code 401 if user is not authenticated.
+- Status code 404 if requested resource is not found.

 Request:
 ```